"FOG IN CHANNEL; CONTINENT CUT OFF"

 led to the setting up of a US radar station in Yorkshire to give warning of incoming Soviet missiles.
 While this gave the US about thirty minute's warning of nuclear attack, the UK only got about four, hence the term "four-minute warning".

-There's a bit of a diplomatic dispute going on at the moment over the murder of Alexander Litvinenko- the UK wants a Russian suspect for questioning, but the Russians refuse on grounds that their constitution prohibits extradition of their own citizens.
-They are, seemingly, willing to try said suspect locally, but claim the British haven't provided enough evidence.
+There's a bit of a diplomatic dispute going on at the moment over the murder/assassination of Alexander Litvinenko- the UK wants a Russian suspect for questioning, but the Russians refuse on grounds that their constitution prohibits extradition of their own citizens.
+They are, supposedly, willing to try said suspect locally, but claim the British haven't provided enough evidence.
+The British take this with a pinch of salt, and relations have been frosty (at best) ever since.

 Ashes to Lords: Australia